-Reason continually makes improvements to the interface and processes with each edition.
+Reason continually makes improvements to the interface and processes with each edition of its recording studio software.
 Reason started as a drum-sequencing program to create beats.
 Reason 6 was the first edition of the software that was capable of recording external instruments.
-Now that this recording software has the capabilities of other digital audio workstations, the newest edition, Reason 8, is all about improving workflow.
+Now that this recording software program has the capabilities of other digital audio workstations (DAWs), the newest edition – Reason 8 – is all about improving workflow.

-The new interface that this professional audio software provides a fresh new look to Reason.
-The entire interface has flattened out, removing the sharp edges and 3D-esque look.
-The interface makeover makes the interface look far more clean and user-friendly.
+The new interface of this professional audio software provides a fresh new look to Reason.
+The entire interface has flattened out, removing the sharp edges and 3-D look.
+The interface makeover makes the interface look cleaner and more user-friendly.

 Reason 8 boasts an impressive number of production tools.
-There are 3,000 loops available within the sound library ready to be dragged and dropped into the sequencer or rack for your composition creation.
+The sound library has 3,000 loops available and ready to be dragged and dropped into the sequencer or rack for your composition creation.
 This digital recording software also boasts nine impressive virtual instruments and 25 total effect units.
 The nice thing about Reason's virtual instruments and effects is that they look and emulate their real-world counterparts.
 If you like working with hardware more than with digital plugins, this software helps bridge the gap between digital and physical hardware.
-Unfortunately, Reason plugins are only compatible through the Propellerhead rack extension format.
-This limits your third-party plugin availability and expansion.
+Unfortunately, Reason plugins are only compatible through the Propellerhead rack extension format, which limits your third-party plugin availability and expansion.

-Reason 8 can bounce your completed project quickly, but does not offer any options to post straight to SoundCloud or iTunes.
-Reason is also compatible with both Mac and Windows operation systems.
+Reason 8 can bounce your completed project quickly, but the program does not offer any options to post straight to SoundCloud or iTunes.
+Reason is also compatible with both Mac and Windows operating systems.

 Reason 8 has made some great improvements from previous versions of the software.
 It has great virtual instruments and a large loop library, but the plugins are only expandable through the Propellerhead rack extension format.
 Reason is unique among DAWs in look and feel, but this software makes it well worth stepping outside the box.